Death Capital in the Public Service

 How to apply for death benefit?

-The approach varies depending on who you are:
+The approach varies depending on whether you are:

 • Trainee civil servant